Love Letter

 『Love Letter』

-30th Anniversary—International Premiere of 4K Restoration.
+30th Anniversary—North American Premiere of 4K Restoration.
 The feature film debut of ’90s auteur Shunji Iwai is a swell of desiderium and emerging memory, an epistolary melodrama which lightly evokes Proust’s madeleine in the blanche wintertide of Otaru.
 Framed within the back-and-forth correspondence of heartbroken Hiroko and librarian Itsuki—a widowed fiancée and the former classmate of her deceased lover (Miho Nakayama in dual roles)—Love Letter focuses on buried recollections as their letters uncover Itsuki’s school-age memories of Hiroko’s dead fiancé.
 Unapologetic in its soft-focus lyricism, Love Letter brims with unbridled emotion, buoyed by its dreamy cinematography, mnemonic constructions and amber shades.
 Beloved throughout Asia, Iwai’s breakthrough would capture the hearts of an entire generation, swept over by its sincere convictions and the late Miho Nakayama’s eternal mountainside cry “O genki desu ka?”

 Dir.
 Shunji Iwai, 1995, 117 min., DCP, color.
 With Miho Nakayama, Etsushi Toyokawa, Miki Sakai, Takashi Kashiwabara.